 For staff members, it quickly becomes a burden.
 Not only do they have to deal with an additional workload, but they also are met with shuffling priorities and uncertainties around their position.
 Then there are the promotion and managerial prerogatives as well.

 So how do you reduce rumours and keep staff members engaged?
 Well, through clear, consistent corporate communication which provides a compelling vision.
 The challenge here is to be able to develop a targeted message to individuals at a very early stage.
-The cultural assessment plays an important role, and identifying the right channel to reach them is crucial.
+The assessment of the company culture plays an important role, and identifying the right channel to reach them is crucial.
 However, developing the right content is a daunting exercise.
 The details of the integration are yet to be finalised/subject to be changed.
 And that leads us to consider the inherent uncertainty of business integration.

 #3 – Facing the unknown.
-Truly.
+Truly

 “I know one thing; that I know nothing.”